zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ## Access policy

+### Model-level policy

-Access policies use `@@allow` and `@@deny` rules to specify the eligibility of an operation over a model entity.
+Model-level access policies are defined with `@@allow` and `@@deny` attributes.
+They specify the eligibility of an operation over a model entity.
 The signatures of the attributes are:

 -   `@@allow`